tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 | PARSEC                     |             ✓             |  Weakly synchronous   |           ✓           |             |       ✓        |                     |
 | Democratic BFT             |             ✓             | Partially synchronous |           ✓           |      ✓      |       ✓        |                     |

-BFT consensus protocols have been considered as a means to diseminate and validate information, can schnorr multisignatures perform the same function in validating information through the action of signing.
-This will form part of the next review.
+BFT consensus protocols have been considered as a means to disseminate and validate information.
+The question of whether schnorr multisignatures can perform the same function in validating information through the action of signing will form part of the next review.

 ## References

-[[1]] Protocol for Asynchronous, Reliable, Secure and Efficient Consensus (PARSEC) WhitePaper, Chevalier et al., http://docs.maidsafe.net/Whitepapers/pdf/PARSEC.pdf, Date accessed: 2018-08-30
+[[1]] Protocol for Asynchronous, Reliable, Secure and Efficient Consensus (PARSEC) WhitePaper, Chevalier et al. [online].
+Available: http://docs.maidsafe.net/Whitepapers/pdf/PARSEC.pdf.
+Date accessed: 2018-08-30.

 [1]: http://docs.maidsafe.net/Whitepapers/pdf/PARSEC.pdf